vrchatapi/vrchatapi-dart/vrchat_dart_generated/doc/InviteApi.md

 final api = VrchatDartGenerated().getInviteApi();
 final String notificationId = notificationId_example; // String |
-final InviteResponse inviteResponse = ; // InviteResponse | Instance ID when inviting a user.
+final InviteResponse inviteResponse = ; // InviteResponse | Slot number of the Response Message to use when responding to a user.

 try {
     final response = api.respondInvite(notificationId, inviteResponse);